 The clocks have gone back and we’re now taking the dog out for walks in the dark.
-Although the JDMny has an interior light in the boot – more than the UK Jimnys get – the standard T10 bulb isn’t quite up to illuminating a boot full of dog paraphernalia (and the actual dog) too well, so I decided to test out some LED replacements.
+Although the JDMny has a rear interior light – more than some UK Jimnys get – the T10 bulb isn’t quite up to illuminating a boot full of dog + paraphernalia too well, so I decided to test out some LED replacements.

-It’s important to note a couple of limitations from the off – firstly, I’m not a big fan of the “white” LED replacements and much prefer the traditional-looking “warm white” versions; the market would suggest that I’m swimming against the tide on that, so bear in mind that there’s almost certainly a greater number and type of replacements in “white” than there are in “warm white”.
-Secondly, the cabin festoon bulb (we don’t want a colour mismatch after all) is very short – only 28mm long – and the housing in which it sits doesn’t offer much space for LED panels or certain configurations of LED festoon.
+It’s important to note a couple of limitations from the off – firstly, I’m not a big fan of the “cool white” LED replacements and much prefer the traditional-looking “warm white” versions; the market would suggest that I’m swimming against the tide on that so bear in mind that there’s almost certainly a greater number and type of replacements in “cool white” (or sometimes just “white”) than there are in “warm white”.
+Secondly, the cabin festoon bulb (we don’t want a colour mismatch after all!) is very short – only 28mm long – and the housing in which it sits doesn’t offer much space for LED panels or certain configurations of LED festoon.
 At least the boot housing is more spacious…

-In the boot housing I was able to fit a 59x40mm 48x1210SMD panel in “warm white” (3000-3500K) without much hassle, and for less than £3.
-At 3w it consumes 2w less than the T10, but as you’d expect, pushes out a significant amount more light – the comparison images below were taken with identical ISO, shutter & aperture settings.
+In the rear I was able to fit a 59x40mm 48x1210SMD panel in “warm white” (3000-3500K) without much hassle, and for less than £3.
+At 3w it consumes 2w less than the T10 but pushes out a significant amount more light: the shots below were taken with identical ISO, shutter & aperture settings.